finos/common-cloud-controls/docs/governance/community-guidelines/README.md

 Guidelines are formal recommendations to the community provided as structured outputs from the Community Structure [WG].
 While these guidelines have not been approved by the [SC] as official community policy, it is strongly advised that each [WG] follow the recommendations.

+This directory will contain all guidelines recommended

-## New Recommendations
+## Adding or Modifying a New Guideline

-* New recommendations can be suggested by anyone by raising a PR and sending it to the Community Structure [WG] using the mailing list <ccc-structure@lists.finos.org> for consideration.
+* Changes can be suggested by anyone by raising a PR and notifying the Community Structure [WG] using the mailing list <ccc-structure@lists.finos.org> for consideration.
 * Then the members of the Community Structure [WG] should discuss this issue in their [WG] meetings and approve the PR for it to become a recommendation.

 ## Upgrading a Recommendation to become a Policy